20+ Halloween Candy Alternatives [Teal Pumpkin Project]

 The list goes on

-Each year I buy a few new allergy friendly Halloween treats to get in the Halloween spirit, and I mix those with our current selection left over from the previous years.
-Participating in the Teal Pumpkin Project does not have to be expensive or time consuming.
-Matter of fact, one of the great things about non-food Halloween treats is the ability to save leftovers year to year.
-And, unlike leftover candy, your extra teal pumpkin goodies will not negatively affect your waistline or your wallet.
-After Halloween, I hit the clearance aisles to replenish our allergy friendly Halloween stash.
+Each year I buy a few new Halloween candy alternatives to get in the Halloween spirit, and I mix those with our current selection left over from the previous years.
+Transforming your home into an inclusive, allergy-friendly Halloween stop does not have to be expensive or time consuming.
+Matter of fact, one of the great things about non candy Halloween treats is the ability to save leftovers year to year.
+And, unlike candy, your leftover Halloween candy alternatives will not negatively affect your waistline, blood sugar, or wallet.

 A word of advice

-Avoid non food gifts that may contain food ingredients such as Play Doh, Slime, Crayons, etc. There are lots of “Top 8 Allergen Friendly” candies out there that you can have on hand, but please be aware that many children are allergic to foods outside of the Top 8 and would not be able to enjoy these “allergen friendly treats.”
-Having first hand experience with kiddos who don’t play by the “popular” food allergy rules, I like to skip the food-based treats all together.
+There are some non-food treats that contain common food allergy ingredients, such as Play Doh, Slime, Crayons, etc. There are lots of “Top 8 Allergen Friendly” candies out there that you can have on hand, but please be aware that many children are allergic to foods outside of the Top 8 and would not be able to enjoy these “allergy free Halloween candies.”
+As someone with kiddos who did not get the memo about only having the “popular food allergies,” I choose to only offer food-based treats separately, sometimes skipping them all together.

 We appreciate you

-To everyone who has taken the time to read this, buy food allergy safe treats, and pop a teal pumpkin out front—I want you to know the magnitude of what you’re doing.
-For children who have no allergy friendly Halloween candy options, that teal pumpkin on your porch is like a beacon of light in the dark, dark seas of food allergies.
-This one small gesture of inclusion means everything to a parent and child who are trying their best to just have one “normal” holiday experience.
+To everyone who has taken the time to read this, buy Halloween candy alternatives, and pop a teal pumpkin out front—I want you to know the magnitude of what you’re doing.
+For children who have no allergy friendly Halloween candy options, that teal pumpkin on your porch is like a beacon of light.
+This one small gesture of inclusion means everything to both parent AND child who are trying their best to stay safe while still having a “normal” holiday experience.

 Thank you for providing allergy safe halloween treats.
 Thank you for thinking of our families.